National Volunteer Month is observed in April. But, that doesn't mean that you should limit your service to one month!

 They have resources for those who want to find volunteer opportunities with animal shelters and rescues if that's the type of volunteer work you'd prefer!

-Make a grand splash by volunteering a mobilized movement:
+Make a grand splash by volunteering a mobilized movement: Points of Light

 Points of Light is the World's largest organization dedicated to volunteer service.
 The organization works to mobilize volunteering, making it a movement.
 They work through innovative programs, events and campaigns to bring people from all over the world together to work for change.